AirBnB Sexual Assault Lawyer

-In May 2020, AirBnB CEO Brian Chesky announced the Company downsized and laid off 25% of its 7500 employees due to the coronavirus outbreak.
+In May 2020, AirBnB CEO Brian Chesky announced the company downsized and laid off 25% of its 7500 employees due to the coronavirus outbreak.
 The layoffs included 25 of the most experienced safety agents.

 Predatory Sexual Assault

-The alleged sexual predator made a copy of the apartment keys, gaining access to the apartment before he allegedly raped the young woman.
+The alleged sexual assault predator made a copy of the apartment keys, gaining access to the apartment before he allegedly raped the young woman.